ASLEF's Equality Work

 - To actively work alongside the main and regional groups of the TUC, Labour Party, labour and trade union bodies, NGO’s and other like-minded organisations to promote and defend equality within society.

-The union’s equality agenda is underpinned by the work of the national equality committees (representative committees)who organise around young, LGBT+, women, black and ethnic minority members in addition to a Disabled Members Forum and a Retired Members Section.
+The union’s equality agenda is underpinned by the work of the national equality committees (representative committees)who organise around young, LGBT+, women, black and ethnic minority and disabled members, in addition to a Retired Members Section.

 The representative committees augment the equalities work that ASLEF carries out within the trade union movement and wider political spheres.
 The committees work with the General Secretary, Assistant General Secretary, Executive Committee, Company Council and Local Level representatives on raising the profile of minority groups within the union and the development and promotion of ASLEF’s equality agenda.